zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 ##### Queries
-- Gets all proposed but not approved root certificates.
+- Get all proposed but not approved root certificates.

   Command: `dclcli query pki all-proposed-x509-root-certs`